Mike Sammes

-Michael William Sammes (19 February 1928 – 19 May 2001) was an English musician and vocal session arranger, performing backing vocals on pop music recorded in the UK from 1955 to the 1970s.
+Michael William Sammes (19 February 1928 – 19 May 2001) was an English musician and vocal session arranger, performing backing vocals (mostly with his mixed voice choir The Mike Sammes Singers) on many pop music tracks recorded in the UK from 1955 into the 1970s.
+According to Spencer Leigh, he sang on more chart successes than any other performer.

 Career

-Born in Reigate, Surrey, Sammes was the son of pioneer photographer and film-maker Rowland Sammes.
+Born in Reigate, Surrey, Sammes was the son of pioneer photographer and film-maker Rowland Sammes, owner of Wray Park Studios.
 He began his interest in music by learning the cello and played in the school orchestra at Reigate Grammar School.
 He then worked briefly for the music publisher Chappell & Co. in London.
-He returned to music after national service in the RAF in the late 1940s, and in 1954 joined a vocal group called The Coronets at the urging of fellow musician Bill Shepherd.
+Sammes returned to music after national service in the RAF in the late 1940s, and in 1954 joined a vocal group called The Coronets at the urging of fellow musician Bill Shepherd.
 The Coronets did back-up work for the Big Ben Banjo Band and recorded for Columbia Records, releasing some covers of current hits.

 After Shepherd withdrew, Sammes persisted.
-By 1957, he had assembled the core group that would form the Mike Sammes Singers – finding them steadily employed, for singers, soundtrack and radio jingles, working sometimes as many as four sessions in a day and up to six days a week.
+By 1957, he had assembled the core group that would form the Mike Sammes Singers – Sammes himself along with John O'Neill, Irene King, Enid Hurd (Enid Heard), Mike Redway, Ross Gilmour, Valerie Bain, Marion Gay (the wife of actor Peter Madden) and Mel Todd.
+They were soon engaged for film soundtracks, television and radio jingles, working sometimes as many as four sessions in a day and up to six days a week.
 Mike Sammes was Mr Sowerberry on the 1960 soundtrack (World Record Club) of the Lionel Bart musical Oliver! and the Michael (sic) Sammes Singers also featured.
 They appeared on the Morecambe and Wise Show (on 29 January 1966) in the sketch "The Ernie Wise Male Voice Choir".

-The Mike Sammes Singers performed the title themes for three of Gerry Anderson's shows, Supercar, Stingray, and The Secret Service.
-The group recorded seven albums between 1962 and 1988.
-In addition, they performed on numerous albums for Disneyland Records.
-Among the many hit singles featuring the Mike Sammes Singers are "No Other Love" (Ronnie Hilton), "A Handful of Songs" (Tommy Steele), "Why?" and "Strawberry Fair" (Anthony Newley), "Walkin' Back to Happiness" (Helen Shapiro), "The Last Waltz" (Engelbert Humperdinck), "Memories", the B side of (Judith Durham)'s 1967 solo single "Again And Again", "Green Green Grass of Home" and "Delilah" (Tom Jones) and "Tears" by Ken Dodd.